Kids love exploring the diverse cloud forest during guided tours.

 The dining room is housed within glass walls, affording breathtaking views of the Vilcanota River and the surrounding mountains.
 Guests can enjoy fine fusion cuisine within, or dine outside on the terraces overlooking the forest.
 Café Inkaterra, set within a cozy thatched hut, blends contemporary influences with traditional Andean architecture and cuisine.

 UNU Spa draws on local botanicals and the mystique of Andean culture to create a distinctive spa experience.
 Relax with a reflexology massage or a hot stone treatment, or step into the therapeutic Andean sauna, housed in a eucalyptus hut.
-Services range from purification to facials and most can take place in your room for an additional charge of US $15.
+Services range from purification to facials and most can take place in your room for an additional charge.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.